gabrielbusta/misc-public/content/blog/Demystifying-Release-Engineering.md

 Balrog, Mozilla’s update server, functions like a reliable delivery service.
 It brings the latest and safest versions of Firefox, Mozilla VPN, and Thunderbird to people's devices.

-### **In Conclusion: The Art of Release Engineering**
+### **In Conclusion**

 Release engineering is a complex but interesting world.
 It ensures the software we depend on is created with precision and care.
 Whether it’s a nightly build or a stable release, each step in the release process plays a critical role in delivering a safe and enjoyable product.
-So, the next time you update your Firefox browser, remember the intricate journey it has taken, thanks to the world of release engineering!
+So, the next time you update your Firefox browser, remember the intricate journey it has taken in the world of release engineering!